Phrenic Nerve Surgery Shown to Lead to Remarkable Recovery

-The phrenic nerve controls function of the diaphragm muscle – the primary muscle involved in breathing.
+The phrenic nerve controls the function of the diaphragm muscle – the primary muscle involved in breathing.
 Injuries to this nerve cause difficulties in breathing, as well as infection, such as dangerous bouts of pneumonia.
-Until now, treatment options for phrenic nerve injury have been limited to either nonsurgical therapy or diaphragm plication, neither of which attempts to restore normal function to the paralyzed diaphragm.
+Until now, treatment for phrenic nerve injury has been limited to either nonsurgical therapy or diaphragm plication, neither of which attempts to restore normal function to the paralyzed diaphragm.

 Kaufman, who also performs phrenic nerve surgery to free spinal cord injury patients from ventilator dependency, states, “Time and again, phrenic nerve patients are told they just have to live with the damage and restrictions.
 We have overwhelming evidence that is not the case.”